livefreensmart/moderation-guidelines/categories/graphics.md

 - [ ] One color version
 - [ ] Size variations
 - [ ] Color variations
-- [ ] Application / Mockup *..visualisation of design in production.*
+- [ ] Application / Mockup *..visualization of design in production.*
 - [ ] Download link *..with editable and ready to use files.*
 - [ ] Appropriate information *..about used materials, cc licensing.*
 - [ ] Font in use information *..preferably with a link to source.*